CtrlJil/PySQL-visitor-logger/README.md

 # PySQL-visitor-logger

-🚀 PySQL visitor logger – The Easiest Way to Spy on...I mean, Track Your Website Visitors!
+🚀 PySQL visitor logger – The Easiest Way to track Your Website Visitors!
 Ever wondered who’s visiting your website? 🕵️‍♂️ PySQL visitor logger is a simple, automated visitor tracking system built with Python, Flask, and SQL to log IP addresses, browser details, and timestamps—all without the hassle!

 ✨ Features: